mishapadidar/alpha_particle_opt/lab_notebook.md

 - what do you think of the configs?

 ## TODO:
+- Implement distribution based sampling routines
+  - stop tracing using grid!
+Build a grid to be uniform in the radial CDF.
+  - Implement SAA option for sampling routine
+- set up a warm start routine
 - set up reduced tracing via mucrit tracing
-- Implement SAA option for sampling routine
+- optimize again
+  - optimize with more variables
+  - from other starting points

 - Upgrade SID-PSM
   - implement constraint capabilities via an l1-penalty method
   - use MNH method